Artists

 Tracks remain available on RavePool for three months from release date.

 Once your track is uploaded (and after its release date) subscribers can download it.
-A subscriber pays a monthly fee (£20+VAT) of which £16 is divided equally between all of the distinct downloads they take during the month.
+A subscriber pays a monthly fee (which can be £5, £10, or £20+VAT) of which 80% is divided equally between all of the distinct downloads they take during the month.
 Only one download per user per track counts, so downloading the same track again during the month will not add to your share.

 Once the shares have been added to your balance you can withdraw your earnings from RavePool.